Susan McCaw: Political career

 McCaw was a major fundraiser in 2004 for the Bush administration, as well as other Republican Party campaigns.
 She was Finance Co-Chair for Bush-Cheney '04 in Washington State and was a member of the national steering committee for W Stands for Women.
 She was on the Women's Coalition Advisory Board of the Republican National Committee.
 In 2008, McCaw served as Honorary Washington State Chair for the McCain-Palin Campaign.

 McCaw was sworn in as Ambassador to Austria on November 30, 2005.
 United States Secretary of State Condoleezza Rice presided over the ceremony.
 McCaw officially assumed her post as Ambassador after presenting her diplomatic credentials to Austrian President Heinz Fischer on January 9, 2006.
 She announced her resignation on July 3, 2007 and left Austria on November 25, 2007.

 Business career

 McCaw serves on several boards including Lions Gate Entertainment Corp.
-(NYSE: LGF.B), Air Lease Corporation (NYSE: AL), Teach For America, the Ronald Reagan Presidential Foundation and the Stanford Institute for Economic Policy Research.
-She is also an Overseer at the Hoover Institution where she is vice chair of the executive committee.
+(NASDAQ: LION), Air Lease Corporation (NYSE: AL), and The Ronald Reagan Presidential Foundation.
+She is also the Chair of the Hoover Institution.
 In addition, McCaw is a founding board member and board chair of the Malala Fund, a nonprofit founded by Malala Yousafzai that fights for girls' education.
 McCaw also serves on the Khan Academy Global Advisory Board, the Knight-Hennessy Scholars Global Advisory Board and Harvard Business School’s Board of Dean’s Advisors.
 McCaw is a member of the Council on Foreign Relations and the Council of American Ambassadors.
 She is Trustee Emerita of Stanford University where she chaired the Development and Globalization committees.